T12z/TCNopen/trdp/spy/README.txt

                    |_| |__|__|____/|__|     |_____|__|    |_|

 This Plugin can be used to display packages containing TRDP (Train Realtime Data Protocol).

 You can apply your XML-config-file (for setup go [Edit]->Preferences->Protocols->TRDP and load your xml file there) for filtering and displaying.

 N E W S
 =======
+2020-12 Thorsten <t12z@tractionpad.de>

+ * Updated handling of Bitset type (TRDP-type 1).
+Antivalents and Bitsets are displayed correctly now.
+The fall-back handling on numeric type-idents is chosen in the protocol preferences.
+The config is reloaded automatically.

 2020-12 Thorsten <thorsten.schulz@uni-rostock.de>

  * Build for Wireshark 3.4 added.
 Sources compile w/o any changes.